 - Insist on a police report if you are injured.
 If you are injured in an accident, insist on police involvement.

-Bernstein & Poisson in Las Vegas are ready to help those who have been injured in a car accident collect damages for their injuries.
+Bernstein & Poisson are injury lawyers in Las Vegas and ready to help those who have been injured in a car accident collect damages for their injuries.